 Secondly, find metrics that cover the full spectrum of HSE(Q) and not only safety in the narrowest sense.
 Suggestions for widening the spectrum are mentioned above, but there are many more.
 Nobody knows the workplace better than your employees, so ask them.
 And do mind that there are factors that may escape our usual safety and health thinking, especially social issues like mobbing, substance abuse, gambling or isolation at work camps or rigs.

 A keyword in finding better metrics is having a focus on the hazards and the risk these hazards pose.
 Then we can look what to do about them and what can happen if they fulfill their potential.
 But that might be something for another article.
 For now I need you to help prevent traditional safety metrics and ‘Zero Harm’ goals becoming the Safety Professional’s Number One Occupational Disease in that they blind us to some very important aspects of our job!

-An the final installment of this trilogy on barriers.
+And the final installment of this trilogy on barriers, written together with Beate Karlsen.
 First published by SafetyCary.

-The second part of the Barrier Trilogy, again originally published by SafetyCary.
+The second part of the Barrier Trilogy, written together with Beate Karlsen and again originally published by SafetyCary.

 The first part of a trilogy on barriers and barrier management that I wrote together with Beate Karlsen.
 Originally published on SafetyCary.